sivasanjeevs/GoatPSGHackathon_22PT32/README.md

 ## Using the System

-1. Interacting with robots:
-   - Click on any vertex to spawn a new robot
+### Basic Controls
+1. **Left Click on Vertex**: Spawn new robot (if no robot selected) or set destination (if robot selected)
-   - Click on a robot to select it
+2. **Left Click on Robot**: Select robot for task assignment
-   - Click on a destination vertex to assign a task to the selected robot
-   - Robots will automatically navigate while avoiding collisions
+3. **Close Window**: Exit application

+### Interface Elements
-   - The status panel on the right shows robot information
+- Status panel on the right shows detailed robot information
 - Notifications appear at the top of the screen

-2. Understanding the interface:
-   - Blue vertices: Regular locations
-   - Yellow vertices: Charging stations
-   - Green edges: Available paths
-   - Purple highlight: Selected robot/vertex
-   - Unique colors for each robot
-   - Status indicators below each robot
+- Each robot has a unique color and status indicator
-   - Battery indicators for charging robots
+- Battery levels are shown for all robots
-   - Red X markers for blocked paths
+- Charging stations are marked in yellow with a glow effect

 ## Navigation Graph